Dennis' 7 Dees logo

 • Do not spray plants that are in bloom!

-In summary, once you choose to use beneficial insects in your garden, protect their survival by not using insecticides unless absolutely necessary.
-Call or visit your local Dennis’ 7 Dees Garden Center—knowledgeable staff may have alternative suggestions for you!
+Once you choose to use beneficial insects in your garden, protect their survival by avoiding the use of insecticides unless absolutely necessary.
+Call or visit your local Dennis’ 7 Dees Garden Center—our knowledgeable staff may have alternative suggestions for you!